Guy Bacon

 Guy Bacon (13 February 1936 – 24 December 2018) was a politician in Quebec, Canada.
 He was a Member of the National Assembly (MNA).

 Background

-He was born on February 13, 1936, in Trois-Rivières, and he is the brother of Senator Lise Bacon.
-Bacon died on 24 December 2018.
+Bacon was born on 13 February 1936, in Trois-Rivières, and was the younger brother of Senator Lise Bacon.
+He died on 24 December 2018, aged 82.

 Political career

 Bacon ran as a Liberal candidate in the district of Trois-Rivières in 1970, and won against Union Nationale incumbent Gilles Gauthier.

 He became Parliamentary Assistant in 1973 and was re-elected in the same year.
 In 1976 though, he was defeated by Parti Québécois candidate Denis Vaugeois.